thoughtspot/thoughtspot.github.io/_data-integrate/reference/odbc-commands.md

 * `DELETE FROM <table>`

     Deletes `ALL` rows from the specified table.
-Use the `WHERE` clause to specify only certain rows to be deleted.
-Example: You could remove all data for sales before a certain date to free up space in ThoughtSpot.
+Does not support the `WHERE` clause.

     ```
     DELETE FROM country_dim;